fredriknk/npm1300-rs/README.md

 ## Contributing

+We welcome contributions!
+Please:

+1. Fork the repository
+2. Create a feature branch
+3. Follow [conventional commits](https://www.conventionalcommits.org) for commit messages
+4. Submit a Pull Request

 By contributing, you agree that your work will be dual-licensed as above, without additional terms or conditions.

-This project follows the [conventional commits](https://www.conventionalcommits.org) specification for commit messages.